 Dues: covered by Latin Club proceeds

 What do we do?
-Students participate in Latin-related activities such as the mock slave auction, the language banquet, the AFLTA Language Festival, the Ancient Roman banquet, the MSM open house, Halloween Latin Scavenger Hunt/Trick or Treat, the cookie dough fundraiser for travel scholarships, occasional bocce ball activities, mousetrap catapult building, and more.
+Students participate in Latin-related activities such as the language banquet, the AFLTA Language Festival, the Ancient Roman banquet, the MSM open house, Halloween Latin Scavenger Hunt/Trick or Treat, the cookie dough fundraiser for travel scholarships, occasional bocce ball activities, mousetrap catapult building, and more.